 Cybersecurity Consulting

 As technology continues to advance at an unprecedented rate, new forms of cyberthreats are emerging.
-Now, that includes the use of ChatGPT malware, a type of malicious software that is generated using the AI-powered language model developed by OpenAI.
+Now, that includes the use ChatGPT and other AI-powered malware, a type of malicious software developed with the aid of artificial intelligence.

 Stay secure against evolving threats like AI-written malware.
-Download our checklist, How Covered is Your Business?, to identify the weaknesses in your business’ security posture and to see what you need to stay protected.
+Download our checklist, How Covered is Your Business? to identify the weaknesses in your business’s security and to see what you need to stay protected.

 One of the most dangerous aspects of ChatGPT malware is that it can be used in a huge variety of ways by cybercriminals.